Meghna2080/University-Website/README.md

 - Faculty and Staff Information that opens up the departments page of Panjab University

 The data used is that from Panjab University website.
+You can have a look at it here: [University Website](https://meghna2080.github.io/University-Website/)